owenfang0406/owenfang0406.github.io/Practice/Week5/README.md

 select * from member order by time desc;

-select * from member order by time desc limit 2,4;
+select * from member order by time desc limit 1,3;

 select * from member where username = 'test';

 select * from member where username = 'test' and password = 'test';

-select * from member where username = 'test';

 update member set name = 'tes2' where username = 'test';